Start with the checklist before the first season gets too big.

 After signup, the download will unlock right here so you can save or print it.

-A print-friendly planning tool for choosing one food system, setting a real first-stage budget, and ignoring the wrong early projects.
+A print-friendly planning tool for choosing one food system, setting a real spending boundary, and writing down what can wait.

 • A one-system starter plan